He110te4m/vscode-circular-dependency/apps/vscode-circular-dependency/README.md

   - [x] Circular dependency detection for JavaScript/TypeScript.
   - [x] Identify ESM, CommonJS.
   - [x] Support for default suffixes and default index files.
-  - [x] Identifying names, third-party packages, and so on.
+  - [x] Identifying aliases, third-party packages, and so on.
   - [x] Identify dependencies such as Vite that use glob for bulk imports.
   - [x] Identify the comments.
-  - [x] Custom import syntax, which can be used for circular dependency detection in other languages or other module format syntax by configuring it).
+  - [x] Custom import syntax, which can be used for circular dependency detection in other languages or other module format syntax by configuring it.

 - View circular dependencies:
   - [x] Jump to ring file.